karmicharsh/item-shop/README.md

 # Flutter Project

-Welcome to the **Flutter Project** repository!
-This project is part of the **30 Days of Flutter** challenge, where daily tasks and code implementations are developed in Flutter.
+Welcome to the **item shop** repository!
+This project is the frontend of a catalouge app...

 ## Table of Contents